gruenkohl089/GLed/README.md

 Others light up by switching the control pin to LOW (GND).
 By abstracting this detail, code can be created whose on/off commands are identical for all boards.
-To do this, a GLed object only needs to be told which pin is used and whether the switching logic is positive (HIGH) or negative (GND) when it is created.
+To do this, a GLed object only needs to be told which pin is used and whether the switching logic is positive (HIGH) or negative (LOW) when it is created.

 ## Installation